Pearlism/1337-Chat-main/README.md

 # Preview

-To test it out click [here](pearlism.github.io).
-Make an account and try searching for "Payson" and messaging me!
+To test it out click [here](http://pearlism.github.io).
+Make an account and try searching for "Pearl2poor" and messaging me!

 See if our public server is online -> [Status Page](https://stats.uptimerobot.com/nOnoUR6JJA/796777651)